Will-Hellinger/Latin-Client/readme.md

 ## Features

 - Automatically logs in to your LTHS Latin Schoology account.
-- Supports multiple modes such as Vocabulary, Noun Adjective Agreement, Infinitive Morphology, Timed Vocabulary, and Timed Morphology.
+- Supports multiple assignment types such as, Synopsis, Compositions, Noun Adjective Agreement, Infinitive Morphology, Timed Vocabulary, and Timed Morphology.
 - Plugins: the bot can load small javascript plugins.
 - Discord Rich Presence: display the current mode and assignment on your Discord profile.